 Stew ingredients measured and labeled for recipe.

 • Jackfruit – A fruit that typically grows in tropical regions on jack trees.
 This recipe uses canned jackfruit, which is very mild in flavor and has a meat-like texture, making it the perfect substitute for pork.
-There is no good substitute for jackfruit in this recipe.

 • Hatch green chiles – For easy prep, I used a 4 ounce can of diced green chiles.